mvdh7/pytzer/docs/modules/model.md

 Many of these functions have a common set of inputs: `mols`, `ions`, `tempK`, `pres`, `cflib` and `Izero`.
 The first four of these can be generated from an input CSV file; their formats are described in the [import/export documentation](../io/#getmols-import-csv-dataset).
 Throughout Pytzer, when we refer to `ions` we include any neutral species in the solution.

-The next input `cflib` is a [coefficient library](../cflibs), which defines the set of interaction coefficients to use in the model.
+The next input `cflib` is a [coefficient library](../cflibs), which defines the set of interaction parameters to use in the model.
 The [Seawater](../cflibs#Seawater) library is used by default.

 `Izero` is another optional input.
 The default value of `False` executes a full Pitzer model.
 If `Izero` is instead changed to `True`, then only neutral interactions are evaluated: this is the setting to use for solutions with zero ionic strength.
 If you try to pass a zero-ionic-strength solution through the full model, a `nan` is returned along with lots of divide-by-zero warnings.
 You must split up your own input data and run the function twice, if you have both types of solution.
 The [black box function](../../quick-start/#running-pytzer-as-a-black-box) handles this split automatically.